jazzcheema/jazzcheema/README.md

 Some highlights:

-*Built my own interactive full-stack application where a user can request three random videos (between 200-1200 views).
+*Built my own interactive fullstack application where a user can request three random videos (between 200-1200 views).
 After third request, the user is blocked at the database level until midnight, clearing via a cron job.*

 - [YouWish: https://github.com/jazzcheema/youwish ]